Limitless-TCP/LimitlessTCP-JavaScript/README.md

 * No limits from tcp
 * Built in heartbeats with timeout error
 * Built in packet compression using ZLib
+* Settings for each feature so you can setup the server YOUR way

 A few things to watch out for:
 * Both the client and the server must have heartbeats set to true for it to work